Google Docs MCP server

 Click Save.

-Complete the following steps to authorize the service account:
+Complete the following steps to delegate domain-wide authority to the service account:

 1